 Indicator Report - Cancer Deaths

 Why Is This Important?Cancer is the second leading cause of death in the U.S. and in Utah.
-The financial costs of cancer are substantial, with an overall annual cost estimated at $228.1 billion in 2009.
-Treatment for lung, prostate, and breast cancers accounts for more than half of the direct medical costs.
+According to the National Institutes of Health, the financial costs of cancer are substantial, with an overall annual cost estimated at $216.6 billion in 2009 in the U.S. Treatment for lung, prostate, and breast cancers accounts for more than half of the direct medical costs.

 Cancer generally develops over several years and has many causes.
 Several factors both inside and outside the body contribute to the development of cancer.
 Some of these factors include genetics, tobacco, diet, weight, physical inactivity, and excessive sunlight exposure.
 Other factors include exposure to ionizing radiation and environmental chemicals that may be present in the workplace, food, air, or water such as asbestos, benzene, and arsenic.

 Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
 National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention.
 Population Estimates: Utah Governor's Office of Planning and Budget.
-Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.
+Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2013.

 DefinitionThe rate of death from all cancers per 100,000 persons.

 Page Content Updated On 12/02/2014, Published on 12/02/2014